hameister/JavaFX-Fractal/README.md

 This JavaFX application is able to paint a graphical representation of the Mandelbrot and the Julia set.

-Further informations and the documentation to this project can be found here [Hameister][]
+Further informations and the documentation to this project can be found here [JavaFX-Fractal][]

 ## Contributing
 [Pull requests][] are welcome.